beringresearch/ivis/docs/supervised.rst

 ::

-    from keras.datasets import mnist
+    from tensorflow.keras.datasets import mnist
-    from keras.utils import to_categorical
+    from tensorflow.keras.utils import to_categorical
     from ivis import Ivis
     import numpy as np